-There is no doubt that the Internet is a core part of life in 2020.
-Students and adults around the globe are using the Internet more and more everyday to research, shop, and connect with friends & family on social media websites.
+There is no doubt that the Internet is a core part of life in 2021.
+Students and adults around the globe are using the Internet more and more everyday to research, shop, and connect with friends & family.

-- There are 4.54 billion Internet users as of January 2020.
+- There are 4.57 billion Internet users as of January 2021.
 This represents 59% of the global population.
-Ten years ago, in 2010, less than 2 billion people were online.
+Ten years ago, in 2010, fewer than 2 billion people were online.

 - Women are underrepresented online, with only 48% of women connected to the Internet, compared to 58% of men.